AllThingsSmitty/css-protips/README.md

 }
 ```

 SVG scales well for all resolution types and is supported in all browsers [back to IE9](http://caniuse.com/#search=svg).
-So ditch your .png, .jpg, or .gif-jif-whatev files.
+Ditch your .png, .jpg, or .gif-jif-whatev files.

 **Note:** If you have SVG icon-only buttons for sighted users and the SVG fails to load, this will help maintain accessibility: